ZzAlexDev/ZzAlexDev/README.md

 **Parametric Parts Generator (CadQuery + FastAPI)** | `Python` `CadQuery` `FastAPI` `Docker` A web service that generates 3D models (STEP/STL) and technical documentation based on given engineering parameters (dimensions, material).
 Automates routine design work.

+**Data Quality Dashboard (Full-Stack Web App)** | `Python` `FastAPI` `Pandas` `Plotly` `Docker` A full-stack web application for rapid quality assessment of structured data.
+Users can upload a CSV file to receive an automated summary report that highlights missing values, identifies duplicate rows, and provides basic statistics.
+The results are visualized in an intuitive dashboard, giving analysts and developers a quick tool for initial data integrity checks before deep analysis or loading into reporting systems.

 **Inventory Management System (Django + PostgreSQL)** | `Django` `PostgreSQL` `Docker` Backend for accounting components and parts used in prototyping.
 Includes an API for integration with ordering systems and analytics on material consumption.